-This could mean having a valuation done at regular intervals (i.e. once a year).
+This could mean having a valuation done at regular intervals (i.e. once a year) by a valuation expert.
 This doesn’t necessarily need to be a detailed exercise and could involve a simple desktop valuation.

 If you don’t have a good idea of what your business is worth, it is very difficult to have a holistic picture of how your online business is performing.